Lakea771/VibeSpace-Project/README.md

 Vibespace enables users to share a variety of content formats, including images, videos, and text.
 The platform supports easy uploading and formatting options to make sharing engaging and effortless.

 4. Engagement Tools:
 To boost interaction, Vibespace includes tools for liking, commenting, and sharing posts.
 Real-time notifications help users stay updated on the latest activities happening in their network.
-The notification system is powered by [insert tech, e.g., WebSockets].
+The notification system is powered by Socket AI.

 5. Customizable User Interface:
 Vibespace offers users the ability to adjust the layout and appearance of their feed.
 Customization allows users to change themes, rearrange content, and adjust settings for their preferred experience.